maximogismondi/maximogismondi/README.md

 Let me introduce myself ...

-I'm Máximo Gismondi, a software/computer technician with knowledge in many areas of IT.
+I'm Máximo Gismondi, a software/computer technician.
-Actually, I'm studying Computer Engineer degree at the University of Buenos Aires, Argentina.
+Actually, I'm studying Software Engineer at the University of Buenos Aires, Argentina.
 On the other side, I'm a gamer, a learner, a frustated content creator and a really open guy.

 Here are my stats: